 Students graduating from this program will:

-- Students will be able to identify and articulate scholarly problems and questions based on evidence and approaches from more than one disciplinary area at an advanced level.
+- be able to identify and articulate scholarly problems and questions based on evidence and approaches from more than one disciplinary area at an advanced level.

-- Students will be able to gather and organize the primary source materials and raw data needed to answer these questions at an advanced level.
+- be able to gather and organize the primary source materials and raw data needed to answer these questions at an advanced level.

-- Students will be able to analyze relevant primary source materials and raw data to create a coherent answer to a scholarly problem or question at an advanced level.
+- be able to analyze relevant primary source materials and raw data to create a coherent answer to a scholarly problem or question at an advanced level.

-- Students will be able to critically appraise scholarly conversations in multiple fields, create a coherent interpretation, and take a critical position in these debates.
+- be able to critically appraise scholarly conversations in multiple fields, create a coherent interpretation, and take a critical position in these debates.

 Requirements for Completion of the Degree